Stefichen5/AutonomousControl/Readme.md

 ## ToDo

 - More detailed writeup
-- Finish implementing protocol on ESP32 (possibly with wifi control in the future?)
+- Finish implementing protocol on ESP32 (possibly with wifi control, "full system" in the future?)

 ## First impressions